Loading...

 already own the hardware.

-The shapes where Parley fits cleanly — offices with mixed compute, regulated environments, and any team that wants to stop maintaining N copies of the same model.
+The shapes where Parley fits cleanly — offices with mixed compute, regulated environments, and any team tired of watching cloud AI bills grow faster than revenue.

 Engineering teams